Jump to navigation

 In 2017 the Department calculated all LTSS HCBS fee-for-service waiver rates utilizing the HCBS rate methodology.
 The rate methodology and rate setting were required to receive approval of the across the board and targeted rate increases approved by the legislature for FY2017-18.
 The Department introduced the methodology to stakeholders in May 2017 and solicited feedback on the rate methodology.
 After the calculation of the rates, stakeholders were provided with the salary and capital inputs used to develop each service rate.
 The Department solicited feedback on these inputs prior to finalizing the rates.
 Resources related to the HCBS rate methodology, inputs by service, and the final rates can be found below:

 Procedure codes for health care services are updated annually in January to add new codes, remove obsolete codes, update existing codes and replace codes that have changed.
 Coding Procedure Terminology (CPT) is determined and published by the American Medical Association (AMA), and HCPCS (Healthcare Common Procedure Coding System) is determined and published by Centers for Medicare and Medicaid Services (CMS).
 The list of code changes is released in the 4th quarter of each year.
-See the documents below detailing the Rate Methodology for setting new rates for new codes, a crosswalk of:
+See the documents below detailing the Rate Methodology for setting rates for new codes, the fee schedule, crosswalk, code list file, and rate methodology inputs by code for each fiscal year below: